rumca-js/Django-link-archive/README.md

 # Features

  - Local data, no algorithms, no advertisements
+ - Minimal aesthetic: no distraction, compact layout
- - Web GUI, accessible from anywhere (LAN, public, however it is configured)
+ - Web GUI, accessible from anywhere: LAN, public, however it is configured
  - Minimal installation, integrator may choose however to use production environment, with a good Database engine.
 Just as it is supported by Django.
 I am using SQLite without any problems.
- - Sources management: adding, removing, configuration
- - Link management: manual adding, removing, configuration, bookmark support, tag support, admin user comments
+ - Google-like Link search ability
  - RSS feed support
- - Search ability (Google-like), by language, author, tags
- - Minimal aesthetic: no distraction, compact layout
- - Automatic git export, RSS source import
- - Support for web archive: archive.org
- - Ability to extend, to provide custom plugins, parse HTML pages
- - Configurable: lists, timeouts
- - Since it is a Django page, you can show it to your friends (if you like)
- - You can have all your links at one place.
-You do not have to navigate several platforms, you go from your own instance outside.
+ - You can gather information about: links, domains, feeds

 ## Problems with other RSS readers, or apps

  - Most RSS clients do not allow manual link input
- - Some programs are not programs from users perspective, but a service:
+ - Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
+Terms and condition of service can change.
+This is a product.
+No strings attached
-     * Feedly
-     * Pockets
-     * Readwise Reader
  - Most programs fail to provide consistent and exhaustive search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
  - Most programs do not provide ability to add tag to a link (Thunderbird, Android Feeder app)
  - Scale: Lemmy software is replacement for Reddit, but requires a lot of resources to operate.
 This project aims to provide "single user" experience